perrybutler/astral/README.md

 A game framework in vanilla JavaScript.

+It is a combination of my previous game engine projects and UI designs.

 **Disclaimer:** the graphics depicted on this page (in the screen captures) are for demonstration purposes only and remain copyrighted by their respective owners/publishers.
 Specifically Gravity/Ragnarok Online and Gamesys/Here Be Monsters.

 ----